 I am a PhD student working on quantum computing at LIRMM and CERFACS.
-My research interests includes quantum algorithms, algorithmic complexity and how quantum computing may speed-up scientific computing in general.
+My research interests includes quantum algorithms, tools related to quantum computing (profilers, compilers, …), algorithmic complexity and how quantum computing may speed-up scientific computing in general.

 PhD in Quantum Computing, 2022